-- 5. Perform quality control of waveforms and SOH.
+5. Perform quality control of waveforms and SOH.

 Verify the data quality by reviewing the traces and SOH files using sohviewer and SQLX (or other waveform quality control software of your choice).
 Obvious signs of trouble include loss of GPS timing, overlaps, gaps, corrupted files, etc. Make a note of any problems.
 Use fixhdr to mark timing issues, and/or to convert the files to big endian if they are not already.
 For more information on how to use these tools, refer to the appropriate documentation on the EPIC website (see link on the previous page).
-Note: If you make any changes to endianness or mark timing issues using fixhdr but DO NOT alter any header values, you do not need to rerun dataselect. - 6.
-Create metadata for your experiment.
+Note: If you make any changes to endianness or mark timing issues using fixhdr but DO NOT alter any header values, you do not need to rerun dataselect.

+6. Create metadata for your experiment.

 Use Nexus to generate a stationXML file for your experiment metadata.
-See the "Metadata Generation with Nexus in a Nutshell" document on the EPIC website (see link on previous page). - 7.
-Send miniSEED data to PASSCAL.
-Please drop a note, with your experiment name in the subject, to epic.data.group@earthscope.org before sending the data so that we can set up a receiving area.
+See the "Metadata Generation with Nexus in a Nutshell" document on the EPIC website (see link on previous page).
+Note: The stationXML offloaded from the Pegasus cannot be used for archiving PASSCAL experiments as-is.

+7. Send miniSEED data to PASSCAL.

+Please drop a note, with your project name in the subject, to epic.data.group@earthscope.org before sending the data so that we can set up a receiving area.
 Attach the stationXML created with Nexus to this email unless it is larger than 5Mb.
-Use our tool data2passcal to send the data:

-data2passcal DAYS/

-data2passcal will scan all subdirectories of the DAYS folder and send any miniSEED files that have the correct file names.
+Use our tool data2passcal to send the data: data2passcal DAYS/ data2passcal will scan all subdirectories of the DAYS folder and send any miniSEED files that have the correct file names. data2passcal -h displays all flag options.